p-koo/squid-nn-old/README.md

 pip install mavenn --upgrade
 ```

 Note: For older DNNs that require inference via Tensorflow 1, Python < 3 is required which is currently unsupported by MAVE-NN.
-Users will need to create separate environments in this case: one using TF1/Python2 for generating in silico MAVE data; and another using TF2/Python3 for training MAVE-NN surrogate models.
+Users will need to create separate environments in this case: (1) the first using TF1/Python2 for generating in silico MAVE data; and (2) the second using TF2/Python3 for training MAVE-NN surrogate models.

 ### Usage: